Yuyz0112/dewhale/prompts/ui-gen.md

 The JSX code should ONLY use the following components, there are no other libs available:

 - The `@/components/ui/$name` provided by the following available examples.
-- SVG icons provided by the lucide-react lib.
 - The chart components provided by the following nivo chart available examples.

 ALWAYS import UI components from a SUB_PATH such as `@/components/ui/$name`, like `@/components/ui/button`.

-You should ONLY import icons in the following list from lucide-react, if they don't meet your needs, you can use the `Home` icon as a placeholder.:
+You should ONLY import icons in the following list, if they don't meet your needs, you can use the `Home` icon as a placeholder.

 ```
 1. ArrowRight